JREion/FVG-PT/README.md

      ```

 ### Code Statement
 We are still working on organizing the code repository.

+   ✅ One-key fine-tuning pipeline for backbone models (`run_tuning.py`)

+   ✅ FVG-PT foreground datasets and corresponding dassl DataLoader

+   📅 (**To-do**) FVG-PT Trainers

-We promise to release our code implementation in the future.
+We promise to release our full code implementation in the future.